 Top ten league games in the Stags history

-A personal list by Martin Shaw
+A personal list

 The Stags recent game at Notts County was the 3,000th game in their league history.
 Here Martin Shaw gives his personal list of the ten best league games in the Stags history, counting down from 10 to 1.

 10. 17th April 1965

 This game saw the highest league crowd ever at Field Mill: 19,500.
 Mind you there has been a bigger crowd at Field Mill when over 24,000 saw a cup game against Nottingham Forest in 1953.
 The Stags won the game against Hull 2-1.
 It was the penultimate home game of the season, and Harry Middleton scored both of the Stags goals.
 Middleton had only joined the club in November of the same season, and ended the season with 16 goals from 24 games.
 But the Stags were to miss out on promotion to Bristol City on goal average: the Stags’ goal average was 1.56, compared to Bristol City’s 1.67.

 9. 20th May 1963

 Stockport County, Away, Drew 1-1